 4 Ways Small Businesses Can Effectively Manage Working Capital

 One crucial financial process for any business is managing working capital effectively.
 After all, working capital encompasses all the monies required to keep the company operational every day, week and month.
-With cash on hand to meet short-term obligations, a business can be in a better position to maximize cash flow through the efficient use of its business activities.
+With cash on hand to meet short-term obligations, a business can be in a better position to maximise cash flow through the efficient use of its business activities.

 Not correctly managing working capital can have long-lasting negative consequences that impede a business’ overall strategic goals.
-Moreover, if you are a small business wondering how to manage working capital effectively, follow these five tips.
+Moreover, if you are a small business wondering how to manage working capital effectively, follow these four tips.

 1. Continuously monitor your KPIs